 Exhaustion is one of the primary triggers of acute mountain sickness.
 If your kid was running and jumping around all the time, they will tire themselves, will run short of breath, and may suffer from altitude sickness.
 Keep them under check and do not allow running around all the time.

-Also, keep an eye for any symptoms of AMS in your kid.
+Also, keep an eye on any symptoms of AMS in your kid.
 If your child suddenly starts acting up, complains of body pain, headache, throws up, refuses to eat or drink, you know they are suffering from altitude sickness.

 Ready to Cook food Items